hasenradball/SMA-SunnyBoy-Modbus/README.md

     python3 -m pip install pymodbus<br>
     python3 -m pip install pyserial

-    Remark: use the minimum the version of 3.6.x
+    Remark: for `pymodbus` use the minimum version of 3.6.x

 2) make sure that your SMA Device supports the modbus protocol
 3) make sure that the SMA Device has started/enabled the TCP Server to communicate via modbus